RWheelsteadBU/Inupiaq-postbase-language-tool/README.md

-This is a tool that is cool
+This is a tool that is awesome